 Rubin Carter was a middleweight boxing contender of the 1960s and was very famously known as the Hurricane.

-The actors of The Hurricane have wonderfully portrayed each and every character and their performance was extremely powerful.
+The actors of The Hurricane have wonderfully portrayed every character, and their performance was compelling.

 12 Best Sports Movies on Netflix